 There are, in theory, limitless opportunities to connect with individuals who could become your customers (subject to some restrictions with the paid premium option).
 Content could have a much wider reach, as people don’t need to be your ‘connection’ to engage, but by engaging, they share your content further.

-There are 145 million daily users on Twitter, so if you’ve got a message that needs reaching far and wide, it’s a great place to start.
+There are 145 million daily users on Twitter, so if you’ve got a message that needs to reach far and wide, it’s a great place to start.
 Twitter is a happy medium for both B2C and B2B, and has demonstrable evidence of brands using topical stories to increase their reach.

 You can build up a network quickly by following others and commenting on posts, or joining in with hashtags.
 There are many Twitter communities and chats, helping you to segment your audience.